-Consider a takeout.
-In order to stay open or viable during the emergency declaration, many businesses in towns and cities moved to takeout or delivery options and have continued to do so even after re-opening fully.
-If you like the look of the menu but feel uncomfortable eating in, why not ask if you can take your meal as mochi-kaeri (take-away)?
+Consider a takeaway.
+In order to stay open or viable during the emergency declaration, many businesses in towns and cities moved to takeaway or delivery options and have continued to do so even after re-opening fully.
+If you like the look of the menu but feel uncomfortable eating in, why not ask if you can take your meal as mochi-kaeri (takeaway)?
 Japan has some excellent parks and gardens, even in the busiest parts of Tokyo, so if it's nice weather you could turn your lunch or dinner into an enjoyable picnic.
 If you just want something simple for a picnic, then convenience stores are also an excellent option, offering everything from sandwiches, to rice balls, to meals that can be heated up in store for you.

 Pay cashless (if possible).
 While cashless payment is still uncommon in Japan, particularly in rural areas, the coronavirus pandemic has led to a rise in services that offer payment by card or contactless devices.